6 Min Read

 What an unfortunate, but good, example of what expectations can do to us.
 Kristen's husband feels something is missing in their relationship and he's calling it "passion."
 There's no question that for him it's a real thing that he's longing for, even though she's obviously having a tough time understanding it.

 Realistic or Unrealistic Expectations for Love

-Would you say her husband's expectation that their marriage lacks "passion" is a realistic or unrealistic expectation?
-To be fair, none of us knows what their relationship is really like, and maybe he could explain what is missing in such a way that we would agree that he's right about "passion" and it should be in their relationship.
+Would you say her husband's complaint that their marriage lacks "passion" is a realistic or unrealistic expectation?
+To be fair, none of us knows what their relationship is truly like, and maybe he could explain what is missing in such a way that we would all agree he's right about "passion" missing and there should be more of it in their relationship.

 What Influences Our Feelings About Love

 What we all have to be honest with ourselves about is how much we're influenced today by our perception of the lives others are living.
 We are so connected to each other through our technology and in ways that allow us to see into the day-to-day lives of others like never before.

 The exposure we have into so many other people's lives feeds our temptation to compare our lives.
 Remember the saying, "The grass is always greener on the other side of the fence"?

 Regularly I hear people comment about the love they see others have through connections on Facebook or Instagram, and this can greatly influence situations like Kristen's where her husband feels like he doesn't love her.
 It used to be that we were influenced by the Hollywood myths of love, but now we're even more influenced by our perceptions of the happiness we believe others have and feel we don't.

 We’re also heavily influenced by what we saw growing up.
 What our parent’s relationship looked like, or the relationships of other important adults in our lives, can play a big role in influencing what we want or don’t want in our own relationship.